TechMaster85/Forza5XPBot/README.md

 # Forza XP Bot
 ## How this works:
-- In Forza 5 (PC only, sorry Xbox players), open a specific custom map that will give you experience.
+- In Forza 5 (PC only, sorry Xbox players), open a specific custom map that will give you experience (you'll see in the script).
 - Change your settings so that your car will steer automatically.
 - Once you're on the start screen, run this bot.
 - It will repeatedly drive for you and repeatedly play the map again.